 Don’t have the gear?
 No problem.
 Park rangers lead guided kayak tours July through Labor Day.
 Sign up starting June 1 by clicking on “tours/events” at store.oregonstateparks.org.

 Enjoy 5 miles of easy-to-moderate looping trails through forest and meadow, with ocean views at the top.
 Visitors can park along South Beaver Creek Road year-round.
 During dry weather, park at Beaver Creek Road at the parking area just past the Welcome Center and take the seasonal Beaver Marsh Trail that meanders through the wetlands, then connects with the upland trails.
-A primitive boat launch can be found along the boardwalk at the beginning of the trail.
+A primitive boat launch can be found along the wide, accessible boardwalk at the beginning of the trail.
 For details, see our trail map.